lfe/lfe/doc/src/lfe_guide.7.md

 We can have multiple export and import attributes within module declaration.
 The ``(export all)`` attribute is allowed together with other export attributes and overrides them.
-Other attributes which are not recognised by the compiler are allowed and are simply passed on to the module and can be accessed with the ``module_info/0-1`` functions.
+Other attributes which are not recognized by the compiler are allowed and are simply passed on to the module and can be accessed with the ``module_info/0-1`` functions.

 In the ``import`` attribute the ``(from mod (f1 2) ...)`` means that